lrstanley/marill/README.md

-   -q, --quiet              Do not print regular stdout messages --no-color               Do not print with color --no-banner              Do not print the colorful banner --exit-on-fail           Send exit code 1 if any domains fail tests --log FILE               Log information to FILE --debug-log FILE         Log debugging information to FILE
+   -q, --quiet              Do not print regular stdout messages --no-color               Do not print with color --no-banner              Do not print the colorful banner --show-warnings          Show a warning if one or more test failed, even if it didn't drop below min-score --exit-on-fail           Send exit code 1 if any domains fail tests --log FILE               Log information to FILE --debug-log FILE         Log debugging information to FILE